 Maybe it was a case of fulfilling a destiny of my aHUS ancestors, maybe it was more selfish than that.
-I am predisposed.

-Or just simply a deep-seated optimism back in 1997, when, in a room on a Nephrology ward in a decrepit northern English hospital with plenty of evidence to the contrary in front of my eyes, I believed that somehow good would come.
+Or just simply a deep-seated optimism back in 1997, when in a room on a Nephrology ward in a decrepit northern English hospital with plenty of evidence to the contrary in front of my eyes, that somehow good would come.